Skip to content

 • Whether it’s AABB, tilemap collision, or using a physics engine, I want to see some form of collision detection in your game.

-• To make your collisions more realistic and interesting, feel free to use the Hitbox library class.
+• To make your collisions more realistic, feel free to use the Hitbox library class.

 • The fundamental thing that makes a game a game is the fact that you can win or lose.
 This should be pretty self-explanatory.

-• Maybe your character gains points as they kill enemies, maybe they accumulate a number of wins per round or level, maybe they’re awarded some kind of medal or trophy at the end - who knows!
-It’s all up to you.
+• Your game needs some form of reward system.
+Maybe your character gains points as they kill enemies, maybe they accumulate wins per round, maybe they’re awarded medals at the end.
+It’s all up to you and what makes sense for your game.

-• A lot of the sprites for the games in this course have come from itch.io and opengameart.org.
+• A lot of the sprites for the games in this course came from itch.io and opengameart.org.

-• Be sure to provide the proper credit to the creators of the art.
-This can be done like I did for all the games so far at the top of the main.js files.
+• Be sure to credit the creators of the art like I did at the top of the main.js files.

-• Give the appearance that your sprites/entities have life by iterating over multiple sprites in a sprite sheet.
+• Give your entities life by iterating over multiple sprites in a sprite sheet.

-• Use the Animation.js library class to achieve this and go back to the notes if you need a refresher.
+• Use the Animation.js library class and go back to the notes if you need a refresher.

-• Sounds always adds that extra bit of polish to a game.
-I want to see sound effects for things like UI element selection, walking, fighting, shooting, jumping, winning, losing, you name it, whatever makes sense for your game!
+• Sounds add that extra bit of polish.
+I want to see sound effects for things like UI element selection, walking, fighting, shooting, jumping, winning, losing - whatever makes sense for your game.

 • The sounds for the games in this course were largely taken from freesound.org and opengameart.org.

-• Be sure to provide the proper credit to the creators of the sounds!
-This can be done like I did for all the games so far at the top of all main.js files.
+• Be sure to credit the creators of the sounds like I did at the top of all main.js files.

-• Like sounds, fonts also contribute to the polish factor of your game.
+• Like sounds, fonts also contribute to the polish factor.
 Have different fonts for your title screen and the various UI elements in the game.

 • I got mine from dafont and Google Fonts.